Financial Aid & Scholarship Office

 There are other circumstances that qualify for independent status; you can find more information about dependent or independent student status.

 Tuition fees, housing charges, and other financial obligations you owe to the University are deducted from your award and any remaining aid is disbursed to you.
-Parent applications for PLUS loans may designate the parent checking account for the disbursement.
+Parent applications for PLUS loans may designate who receives any disbursement - the parent or the student.

 We strongly recommend students set up e-Refund (direct deposit) to receive their disbursements.
 Students who opt for e-Refund receive their disbursements directly into a designated account on the day of disbursement.
 You can enroll in e-Refund through the Financials section in your Student Center.
 If you do not choose e-Refund as your disbursement method, a check will be mailed when your disbursement is ready.
 Please note it can take up to one week to receive your check if it is sent through the mail.